garborg/jlfarm/README.md

 - [ ] evaluate version freshness based on what's released rather than what's on computer
     - probably not going to bother until [JuliaLang#33817](https://github.com/JuliaLang/julia/issues/33817) makes the operation cheap
 - [ ] recognize and play nicely with source builds

-## Alternatives

-[JILL](https://github.com/abelsiqueira/jill) - bash script to install release or prerelease versions on mac and linux

-[jill.py](https://github.com/johnnychen94/jill.py) - python package to install julia versions cross-platform

-## Motivation and Design

-I tried replacing an outdated, adhoc install script with the options listed above, but each missed on some of the following features and expectations:

-- Installing nightlies
-- Verifying integrity of signed binaries
-- Installing old versions shouldn't by default silently overwrite links pointing to newer versions
-- Any automatic linking should warn of potentially undesirable behavior, like:
-  - Hiding newer version elsewhere on path
-  - Flipping between an LTS version and a newer version
-- When intalling '[major].[minor]-latest':
-  - Precise installed versions should be obvious when glancing at install dir or symlinks (e.g. is '1.2-latest' actually '1.2.0' or '1.2.3'?)
-  - Having installed '1.2-latest' during '1.2.0' times shouldn't block '1.2-latest' from installing the current latest version, e.g. during '1.2.1' times
-- Removing previously installed versions
-- Help seeing what you might want to remove

-I'd be happy for any of these features to make it into `jill` or `jill.py` -- hopefully the implementation here aids in evaluating these features' desirability, design space, and maintence burden.

-The last time I did any involved shell scripting, I aimed for posix compatibility -- I'm sure glad to be using bash here, but there's enough logic (more than I was planning) that it'd be nice to be using a 'real' programming language.
-I'd be more likely to provide simplified update/maintenance funtionality in a language with nice data structures.

 ## Usage